 The MOM mission is simple:

-To erase the stigma surrounding mental illness and suicide, provide hope, and raise funding for life-saving programs.
-To date, the MOM Race has brought more than 5,000 people together and raised over $150,000 for local brain research, suicide prevention programming, and crisis intervention services.
+To erase the stigma surrounding mental illness and suicide, provide hope, and raise funds for life-saving programs.
+Since its inception in 2006, the MOM Race has brought thousands of people together to celebrate life, strengthen community, and raised more than $200,000 for local brain research, suicide prevention programming, and crisis intervention services.

 MOM Race Overview